What is a Stop Payment?

 Stop Payments on Cashier’s Checks

-An account holder cannot stop payments on cashier’s checks because the money leaves the account holder when the check is issued, not when it is cashed.
-Since cashier’s checks are a prepaid form of payment, they guarantee the recipient that the funds will be paid, which makes it difficult to recall an already issued cashier’s check.
+An account holder cannot request stop payments on cashier’s checks because the money leaves the account holder when the check is issued, not when it is cashed.
+Since cashier’s checks are a prepaid form of payment, they guarantee the recipient that the funds will be paid, which makes it extremely difficult to recall an already issued cashier’s check.

 However, if the cashier’s check is lost or stolen, the account holder can request a cancellation of the check.
 Cancellation can take up to 90 days or more before a refund is made.
 When requesting a cancellation, the customer will be required to file a declaration of loss with the bank.